rdegges/rdegges-blog/articles/2010/how-to-reset-your-sleep-schedule-seriously.md

 punishment that most sleep hacks require, then more power to you.
 But for most people, that is not a viable option.

-Instead of trying to ‘hack' your sleep, I recommend a more simple, natural
+Instead of trying to 'hack' your sleep, I recommend a more simple, natural
 approach:

 ## Go Camping